 Step 3: Low and Slow is Key

 Cook the onions until they are very soft and have turned a golden brown colour.
 Don’t rush the process—low and slow is critical to properly caramelize.
-It may take over 30 min. to reach the color you want.
+It may take over 30 min. to reach the colour you want.

 Store caramelized onions in a plastic container in the refrigerator for up to 1 week.
 You can also freeze them for up to 1 month.